 After the erase operation has been suspended, the system can read array data from or program data to any sector not selected for erasure.
 (The device "erase suspends" all sectors selected for erasure.)
 Normal read and write timings and command definitions apply.
+Note that burst read is not available when the device is erase-suspended.
+Only asynchronous reads are allowed.
 Reading at any address within erase-suspended sectors produces status data on DQ7-DQ0.
 The system can use DQ7, or DQ6 and DQ2 together, to determine if a sector is actively erasing or is erase-suspended.
 See "Write Operation Status" for information on these status bits.